reliapy/reliapy/README.rst

 *******************************************************
-ReliaPy: Structural Risk and Reliability
+ReliaPy: Structural Risk and Reliability with Python
 *******************************************************

 .. |logo|